-Hurricane Dorian bashes Bahamas, inches towards Florida coast
+Weakened Hurricane Dorian heads toward Florida after bashing Bahamas

-MARSH HARBOUR, Bahamas (Reuters) - Slow-moving hurricane Dorian pounded Grand Bahama Island on Tuesday and was forecast to come “dangerously close” to Florida’s coast by day’s end before drenching the U.S. East Coast for the next several days.
+MARSH HARBOUR, Bahamas (Reuters) - Hurricane Dorian lost some of its punch but grew in size on Tuesday, picking up speed and forecast to come “dangerously close” to Florida’s coast after pounding Grand Bahama Island for about a day, killing at least five people

-Dorian, which over the weekend had been one of the most powerful Atlantic hurricanes on record, killed at least five people in the Abaco Islands in the northern Bahamas and inundated homes with floodwater ahead of its expected advance on the U.S. coast, where more than a million people had been ordered evacuated.
+Dorian, which over the weekend had been one of the most powerful Atlantic hurricanes on record, inundated homes with floodwater in the Abaco Islands in the northern Bahamas ahead of its expected advance on the U.S. East Coast, where more than a million people had been ordered evacuated.

-The hurricane weakened to a Category 3 on the five-step Saffir-Simpson Wind Scale early on Tuesday, with maximum sustained winds of 115 miles per hour (185 km per hour), the U.S. National Hurricane Center (NHC) said.
-It was moving northwest at 1 mph (1.6 kph), well below walking speed.
+The hurricane weakened to a Category 2 on the five-step Saffir-Simpson Wind Scale early on Tuesday, with maximum sustained winds of 110 miles per hour (175 km per hour), the U.S. National Hurricane Center (NHC) said.
+It was moving northwest at 2 mph (1.6 kph), below walking speed, and was about 105 miles (170 km) east of Fort Pierce, Florida.

 The exact toll of the devastation in the Bahamas will not be clear until the storm passes and rescue crews can get on the ground.
 The storm hovered over the islands for almost 24 hours.